kobolt/hex20/README.md

 * Using "Ctrl/@" is not needed because the emulator already initializes the necessary data.
 * Debugger with CPU trace and other memory dumping facilities available.
 * RS-232 receive (of a file) is possible at 1200 baud through debugger.
+* Piezo speaker (audio) support through SDL.
 * Needs the 1.0 or 1.1 ROM set for the master CPU and the ROM for the slave CPU to run.
 * CRC32 check on ROM files is performed on startup to ensure correct setup.

 Known issues and missing features:
-* No buzzer/sound emulation.
 * No TF-20 floppy emulation.
 * No micro-cassette emulation.
+* No micro-printer emulation.
 * DAA, SWI and SWI CPU instructions are not implemented.
-* POINT() function in BASIC does not work.
-(Due to missing bi-directional LCD controller communication.)
 * RS-232 has issues with large files and does not support higher 2400/4800 baudrates and handshaking.

 Screenshot of the 120x32 pixel LCD emulation: